hlyi/docker-gitolite/README.md

 ### gitolite on docker

-Runs a SSH server, serving gitolite as the `git` user.
-Non-root, that is, sshd itself runs as `git`.
+Runs a SSH server, serving gitolite as the `gitolite` user.
+Non-root, that is, sshd itself runs as `gitolite`.

 On the first start, it will run `gitolite setup` with a starting ssh key you provided, or you can bootstrap with an existing gitolite-admin repository.